codeforUV/ruralnet/internalAPI.md

 Cookie assignment is done automatically when the user visits the site.
 See template.html.

 This unique identifier is attached to each speed test the user takes, allowing them to see a unique history of only their tests.
 This is of course limited to their current device and browser.

+### IpInfo

+This endpoint provides a stable proxy for users (and developers...) to retrieve information from ipinfo.io reliably thanks to... an API token. so add `API_TOKEN` to your environment variables and enjoy 50k requests per month for free.

+*NB* this route should only be called once per user per device, as the info obtained from it should be stored and accessible from our database once they test once

 ### Deployment Info